Vyral/base-template/_posts/2019-02-05-what-coldwell-banker-burnet-does-differently.md

 This massive success is partially due to Coldwell Banker’s incredible technology platform—which is, hands down, the best in the business.

 Of course, resources like this can’t sustain our success on their own.
 Our amazing leadership team also plays a huge part.
 In my opinion, **w****e’ve got the best leadership across the entire Twin Cities area.** Coldwell Banker Burnet’s president, Matt Baker, has been with the brokerage for over 35 years.
-He has not only served as a strong leader for the Coldwell Banker Burnet in general, but has also been a phenomenal personal mentor for me.
+He has not only served as a strong leader for Coldwell Banker Burnet in general, but he has also been a phenomenal personal mentor for me.
 He has helped shaped the John Schuster Group into what it is today.

 {% include pullquote.html %}